 Redfin is a real estate brokerage that utilizes technology to optimize the home buying and selling experience.

 The business model of Redfin is based on charging a listing fee for every home sold through its platform.
-Furthermore, the company makes money by flipping homes, charging a service fee (via RedfinNow), issuing mortgages, as well as a concierge service.
+Furthermore, Redfin makes money by flipping homes, charging a service fee (via RedfinNow), referral fees from mortgages, as well as a concierge service.

 Founded in 2002, Redfin has become one of North America’s leading online brokerage firms.
 The company went public in 2017 while now being valued at over $4 billion.